OlaAhmad/Navigation/README.md

 ### Getting started

 Download the Navigation repository from the top-right button.
-You can also clone the repository and downloaded from a terminal in your workspace directory and cd to the Navigation folder using the following command lines:
+You can also clone the repository and downloaded from a terminal in your workspace directory using the following command line:

     git clone https://github.com/OlaAhmad/Navigation.git

+### Usage

+Go to the Navigation folder and open the Navigation notebook to train the DQN agent as follows:

     cd Navigation
+    Jupyter notebook Navigation.ipynb

+### Codes

+In this repository we adapted two python codes that used when running the notebook to train the dqn agent:
+1. model.py: builds the Q-Network to model the action policy.
+2. dqn_agent.py: interacts with Banana enviornement and learns the agent from it.

-###
+### Resources

+* udacity/deep-reinforcement-learning